Unit 5 - Practice Quiz

 patterns of settlement types of rural settlement Easy

-B. Circular pattern
+B. Star-like pattern

 C. Dispersed pattern